tamunoWoks/python_notebook/lists_and_tuples.md

 ## Methods
 A *method* is the same thing as a function, except it is *called* on a value.
 For example, if a list value were stored in `spam`, you would call the `index()` list method on that list like so: s`pam .index('hello')`.
-The method part comes after the value, separated by a period.
+&nbsp;&nbsp;&nbsp;&nbspThe method part comes after the value, separated by a period.